BSSeeker/BSseeker2/README.md

 A: I suggest a pre-step for merging two overlapped reads into one.
 Such tools include [SeqPrep](https://github.com/jstjohn/SeqPrep), [Stitch](https://github.com/audy/stitch), etc.

+####QA6.2

+Q: Any recommendation for mapping paired-end BS-seq data?

+A: For paired-end BS-seq data, mapping each mate in single-end mode is recommended.

+For methylC-seq or RRBS library, you can run following commands:

+        bs_seeker-align.py -i mate_1.fq -o mate_1.bam ....           # align the mate 1 as single-end mode
+        Antisense.py -i mate_2.fq -o mate_2.anti.fq                  # convert the mate 2 to antisense sequences
+        bs_seeker-align.py -i mate_2.anti.fq -o mate_2.bam ....      # align the mate 2 as single-end mode
+        samtools merge merge.bam mate_1.bam mate_2.bam               # merge the bam files together
+        bs_seeker2-call_methylation.py -i merge.bam --rm-overlap ... # call the methylation levels

+For PBAT library, you can run following commands:

+        Antisense.py -i mate_1.fq -o mate_1.anti.fq                  # convert the mate 1 to antisense sequences
+        bs_seeker-align.py -i mate_1.anti.fq -o mate_1.bam ....      # align the mate 1 as single-end mode
+        bs_seeker-align.py -i mate_2.fq -o mate_2.bam ....           # align the mate 2 as single-end mode
+        samtools merge merge.bam mate_1.bam mate_2.bam               # merge the bam files together
+        bs_seeker2-call_methylation.py -i merge.bam --rm-overlap ... # call the methylation levels

+####QA6.3

+Q: If the two mates in paired-end library have overlaps, will BS-Seeker2 remove the overlapped regions?

+A: You can specify the parameter "--rm-overlap" when running "bs_seeker2-call_methylation.py".

+        Mate1 :       ACCGCGTTGATCGAGTACGTACGTGGGTC
+        Mate2 :                  GCTCATGCATGCACCCAGCGGATTACCGA
+        Overlapped regions :     ==================

+   When specifying the parameter "--rm-overlap", the nucleotides within the overlapped regions will only be counted once.

 ###(7) Adapter related issue